What is multiple

 - Durie-Salmon system

 The stages of multiple myeloma also take into account whether or not the cancer is causing problems with your bones or kidneys.
-High levels of blood calcium can signify advanced bone damage.
-Low levels of hemoglobin and high levels of monoclonal immunoglobin signify more advanced disease.
+High levels of blood calcium can indicate advanced bone damage.
+Low levels of hemoglobin and high levels of monoclonal immunoglobin indicate more advanced disease.

 Most doctors divide multiple myeloma into four stages:

-Myeloma that is not causing active symptoms is called the “smoldering stage,” or Durie-Salmon stage 1.
+Myeloma that isn’t causing active symptoms is called the “smoldering stage,” or Durie-Salmon stage 1.

-This means that there are myeloma cells present in your body, but they are not progressing or causing any damage to your bones or kidneys.
+This means that there are myeloma cells present in your body, but they’re not progressing or causing any damage to your bones or kidneys.
 They may also be undetectable in your blood.

-In this stage you have a relatively small number of myeloma cells in your blood and urine.
-Your hemoglobin levels are only slightly below normal, and bone X-rays may look normal or show only one affected area.
+In this stage, you have a relatively small number of myeloma cells in your blood and urine.
+Your hemoglobin levels are only slightly below normal.
+Bone X-rays may look normal or show only one affected area.

 In the final stage of multiple myeloma, a high number of myeloma cells are found.
 Your hemoglobin level is also usually below 8.5 grams per deciliter, and calcium blood levels are high.
-And there are multiple areas of bone destruction caused by the cancer.
+There are multiple areas of bone destruction caused by the cancer.

-It’s important to note that survival rates are calculated from the time treatment begins, and the average is the median survival rate.
+It’s important to note that survival rates are calculated from the time treatment begins.
+The average is the median survival rate.
 This means that half of the people with multiple myeloma lived longer than the average length for each stage.

-These figures include people treated over the past five to 25 years.
-The ACS notes that treatment has improved a great deal during that time period, which means that hopefully survival rates will continue to improve.
+These figures include people treated over the past 5 to 25 years.
+The ACS notes that treatment has improved a great deal during that time period.
+This means that survival rates will hopefully continue to improve.